 Since the moment Norngard had burst out of the universe, shaped by the hands and hearts and minds of the Sister Norns, the Garden of Meru had existed.
-Surrounded and protected by a jagged ring of forbidding mountains on all sides, hidden from the harshness of the rest of the worlds.
+Surrounded and protected by a jagged ring of forbidding mountains known as the Teeth of Galaesir on all sides, hidden from the harshness of the rest of the worlds.

 In this garden dwelled a young girl and whose name was Meruself.
 She was friend and caretaker of all that lived within the paradise, tasked by the Norns to guard the sacred garden and keep safe the grove of trees and the esoteric well.

-So she gazed into Meru Well, and when she looked into those enchanted waters of Meru they whispered to her, "A snake sheds its skin and rules are destined to be broken."
+So Meruself did something that she knew was forbidden.
+Seeking the foresight of the gods from the Well for herself was something only the Norns were permitted to do.
+Meruself gazed into Meru Well, and when she looked into those enchanted waters of Meru they whispered to her, "A snake sheds its skin and rules are destined to be broken."

 She had drunk of the mythical waters even though she knew she shouldn't.
 It was then that Meruself realized that those with too much thirst are always punished and punished greatly.